top of page

 Human Interaction:

 • Nuisance vs. Harm: While swarms can be bothersome, flying ants are generally harmless to humans.
-Certain species may bite or sting if threatened, but the flying ants are queens (alates) and males (drones) only and do not sting!
+Certain species may bite or sting if threatened, but the flying ants are queens (alates) and males (drones) only and do not sting or bite!

 • Indicators of Environmental Health: Large swarming events, though seen as an infestation, can indicate a well-established and healthy ecosystem nearby.